xrdocs-staging/automation/_tutorials/using-crosswork-planning-pave-sr-migration.md

 Next, we leverage on Crosswork Planning Design to perform various simulations to characterise the network and its failure modes.
 This may include using simulation analysis to fail combinations of nodes and links to provide the worst case traffic utilization for each links.
 The same analysis will also allow us to gain insights as to which link or node failures will lead to these worst case traffic utilization.

-In the example below, we load the plan file containing the model of the topo, LSPs and traffic and perform a simulation analysis in order to obtain the worst case interface utilization.
+In the example below, we load the plan file containing a model of the topology, LSPs and traffic and perform a simulation analysis in order to obtain the worst case interface utilization.
 The report shows that 5.88% of the failure cases will cause the interfaces to be oversubscribed.

 ![RSVP with Sim Analysis]({{site.baseurl}}/images/using-cp-pave-sr-sim-analysis-rsvp-autobw.png)